annaesvensson/yellow-help/1-en/troubleshooting.md

 ## Problems with installed extensions

-[You can report a bug or write product feedback](https://datenstrom.se/support/) if something isn't working as expected.
+[You can report a bug or write product feedback](https://datenstrom.se/support/) if something isn't working.
 Explain how to reproduce the bug.
-Write down step-by-step instructions on how to reproduce the bug, provide detailed information and add file `system/extensions/yellow-website.log`.
-Check also if the bug occurs in the latest version, to avoid reporting a bug that has already been fixed.
+Write down step-by-step instructions on how to reproduce the bug, provide detailed information and add the current log file.
+It's recommended to use the latest product version, to avoid reporting a bug that has already been fixed.

 You can use the debug mode to investigate the cause of a problem or if you are curious about how Datenstrom Yellow works.
 To activate the debug mode on your website open file `system/extensions/yellow-system.ini` and change `CoreDebugMode: 1`.
 Additional information will be displayed on the screen and in the browser console.
 Depending on the debug mode, more or less information are shown.
 [Learn more about debugging](api-for-developers#debugging).